amir-bialek/sbom-viewer/README.md

 If you upload a merged file using the plain `.cdx.json` suffix, the dashboard will treat it as a raw SBOM and the Vulnerabilities tab will stay disabled.

+> **Known issue:** the dashboard currently requires **both** a base `.cdx.json` and a sibling `.enriched.cdx.json` to be uploaded for the same SBOM.
+An `.enriched.cdx.json` on its own will not appear in the dropdown, and a base `.cdx.json` on its own will appear but keep the Vulnerabilities tab disabled.
+So today the CI must upload the pair `<tag>.cdx.json` + `<tag>.enriched.cdx.json`.
+This will be fixed so a lone `.enriched.cdx.json` is treated as a full SBOM with vulnerabilities.

 ## API Endpoints

 | Method | Path | Description |